 Specialist Dental Treatments

-If you need specialist treatment then we are extremely fortunate to have a very healthy working relationship with Specialist Paul Renton-Harper.
-Why be treated in a Specialist Practice?
+If you need specialist dental treatment then we are extremely fortunate to have a very healthy working relationship with Specialist Paul Renton-Harper.

 Our top tips for maintaining healthy teeth and gums:

 - Use a soft toothbrush – ideally an electric one – with rounded bristles

 - Replace your toothbrush (or the head if using an electric) every three to four months

 - Brush twice daily

 - Use toothpaste with fluoride